How to deal with an insulin overdose and other insulin complications

 - You inject the right amount of insulin but the wrong type.
 For instance, you normally take 30 units of long-acting and 10 units of short-acting insulin.
 Injecting 30 units of short-acting insulin is an easy mistake to make.

-- You inject insulin, but then didn't eat.
+- You inject insulin, but then don't eat.
 Insulin injections should be timed with meals.
 Blood sugar rises after meals, but without eating, insulin lowers blood sugar to a potentially dangerous level.

 Symptoms of an insulin overdose